-- 1. School Administrators, Student Support Teams, and Staff engage the student. - 2.
-School Administrators, Student Support Teams, and Staff resolve the event with the assistance of the appropriate Central Office department (Student Services and/or Safety & Security Services). - 3.
+- 1. School Administrators, Student Support Teams, and Staff engage the student. - School Administrators, Student Support Teams, and Staff resolve the event with the assistance of the appropriate Central Office department (Student Services and/or Safety & Security Services). - 3.
 Student responds positively to agreed restorative program.

-The ACPS will ensure that school administrators with an assigned SRO will receive relevant training prior to the SRO's assignment in a school.
+The ACPS will ensure that school administrators with an assigned SRO receive relevant training on the roles and responsibilities of SROs.
+For the purposes of this MOU, a school administrator is a principal, assistant principal, or their designee.
 The training should be aligned with the MOU and DCJS curriculum and in consultation with the APD and will include behavioral interventions (ex: Restorative Practices).